Deutschland 83: Production

 Directors Edward Berger and Samira Radsi used the same crew—and often the same locations—to shoot their respective episodes.
 One director would prepare for shooting while the other was shooting.
 They worked in parallel like this throughout the filming of the show.
 Radsi said she knew producer Winger from working together on the popular German TV show, Leipzig Homicide.

 SundanceTV created a digital marketing strategy that reflected the use of locations in Germany that were meant to recreate both East and West Germany in the early 1980s.
 Reflecting both the intertitle of the show, the marketing team created sliders that show locations as they were in contrast to the current day.
 The opening credits were created by Saskia Marka.

 Music

 The show makes extensive use of 1980s popular music, including Nena's "99 Luftballons", David Bowie, New Order and Eurythmics among others.
 Each week's episode has a playlist of music from and/or inspired by the episodes.
 The score was created by Reinhold Heil, who produced the song "99 Luftballons".

-Heil, who often collaborates with Tom Tykwer (Run Lola Run), said that he was on board the project when he saw the first scene of the show, where two teenagers are being interrogated by the border guards (one of whom was Martin, the main character) for attempting to smuggle two books by Shakespeare and Marx across the border.
-He said that it was very realistic, which comes from his similar experience when he was caught smuggling music (Stravinsky and Bach).
+Heil, who often collaborates with Tom Tykwer (Run Lola Run), said that he was on board with the project when he saw the first scene of the show, where two teenagers are being interrogated by the border guards (one of whom was Martin, the main character) for attempting to smuggle two books by Shakespeare and Marx across the border.
+He said that it was very realistic, reminiscent of a similar experience he had when he was caught smuggling music (Stravinsky and Bach).